luckily248/goandroid/README.md

 goandroid
 =========

 Patches to the Go tools and runtime to enable Android apps to interface directly with a shared library written in Go.
 Goandroid also includes two demos, `hellogl2` and `nativeactivity`, both written in Go.
+Goandroid currently runs on ARMv7 or later CPUs.

 Running [Go](http://golang.org) code from Android apps is currently not possible, because the Go tools can only output executables while Android requires any foreign code in shared library (.so) format.
 This repository contains patches for the Go tools and runtime to enable shared library output, including workarounds to Android specific limitations.